NunoSempere/nunosempere.github.io/ea/ForecastingNewsletter/README.md

 ## A Forecasting Newsletter

 A monthly forecasting newsletter with a focus on experimental forecasting.
 You can sign up [here](https://mailchi.mp/18fccca46f83/forecastingnewsletter).
+Also available on the [EA Forum](https://forum.effectivealtruism.org/s/HXtZvHqsKwtAYP6Y7)

 ## Past history